gapotchenko/Gapotchenko.FX/README.md

 Here is a short list of what Gapotchenko.FX can do:

   - **Use the latest .NET features, even with older target frameworks.**
-    Gapotchenko.FX achieves this by providing a set of built-in polyfills.
+    Gapotchenko.FX achieves this by providing a set of built-in polyfills
   - **Use formalized primitives to solve a task at hand, without boiling the ocean.**
     For example, `Gapotchenko.FX.Math.Graphs.Graph<T>` allows you to solve a plethora of seemingly hard tasks in simple and creative ways you may never have known about
   - **Benefit from the power of formal mathematics.**
     While some people think that programming is somehow different from the math, actually it is not that different.
     For example, when a software component has an inherent flaw, it shows up way further down the lane, guaranteed.
     Formal math makes this weak thinking impossible, and all the features provided by Gapotchenko.FX rigorously follow that strategy.
-    For example, `Gapotchenko.FX.Collections.Generic.AssociativeArray<TKey, TValue>` represents a collection of keys and values covering the full value space of `TKey` type, while `System.Collections.Generic.Dictionary<TKey, TValue>` handles only an opinionated subset by failing to contain `null` `TKey` values
+    For example, `Gapotchenko.FX.Collections.Generic.AssociativeArray<TKey, TValue>` represents a collection of keys and values covering the full range of possible `TKey` values, while `System.Collections.Generic.Dictionary<TKey, TValue>` handles only an opinionated subset of them, failing to contain a `null` `TKey` value
   - **Better utilize the hardware and software capabilities of a host environment.**
     Many Gapotchenko.FX primitives are backed up by algorithms leveraging OS and hardware acceleration.
     For example, CRC-32C checksum algorithm provided by `Gapotchenko.FX.Data.Integrity.Checksum.Crc32` module leverages a special CPU instruction that does fast CRC-32C calculation in hardware, whenever possible

-All in all, you can consider Gapotchenko.FX to play a similar role in .NET ecosystem as Boost plays for C++.
+All in all, you can consider Gapotchenko.FX to play the same role in .NET ecosystem as Boost plays for C++.
 The project philosophical aim is to avoid situations like that:

 ![.NET Progress ca. 2012 - 2018](Documentation/Assets/dotnet-progress-ca-2012-2018.png?raw=true ".NET Progress ca. 2012 - 2018")